Running OpenShift on AWS or Azure? You Might Be Missing This Critical Element

 • Work across all clouds, storage, and K8s distributions, giving you flexibility as your environment evolves and avoiding vendor lock-in.

-• Be application-centric, allowing you to backup and restore all components of your applications (data, metadata, and all Kubernetes objects), no matter how you manage them (by namespaces, labels, Helm, and Operators).
+• Be application-centric, allowing you to back up and restore all components of your applications (data, metadata, and all Kubernetes objects), no matter how you manage them (by namespaces, labels, Helm, and Operators).

 • Scale with you so that you can add more clusters, new applications, or an additional cloud whenever you need to.